RobinBaines/OOO3/README.md

 I have not spent time on using sophisticated streams of data from different sources; besides being very difficult/impossible it is not the focus here.
 The stream in a script must conform to a simple syntax which is explained in the file Program.cs.
-The example script in the file called script.txt is annotated and is probably more than enough information to allow writing of other scripts which conform to the syntax.
+The example script in the file called script.txt, is annotated and is probably more than enough information to allow writing of other scripts which conform to the syntax.
 The script as a 'reality' simulator is an extreme simplification and it may be such a simplification that the idea of this program has no point at all.